 Trips to Takayama and Kanazawa are included in the Kansai – Hokuriku pass.

 Here is an overview of the best-organized tours in Kyoto.
 An organized tour can save you a considerable amount of time in Kyoto.
 Kyoto’s public transportation is not as well organized and you can lose a lot of time to get from one attraction to another.
 An organized tour saves you time and, moreover, the tour guide will enlighten you about the different sights you visit.

-GetYourGuide is a reliable platform where you can book thousands of tours anywhere in the world.
-We selected 5 excellent tours in Kyoto just for you.
+We selected 6 excellent tours in Kyoto just for you.